-Prerequisite(s): admission to the MA(Communication), MPR or permission of the instructor in Public Relations Education 0.5 unit Prerequisite(s): admission to the MA(Communication), MPR or permission of the instructor
+0.5 unit Prerequisite(s): admission to the MA(Communication), MPR or permission of the instructor in Public Relations Education

 An examination of ethical problems in public relations and ethical frameworks for public relations.
 This course addresses the regulatory and statutory laws that relate to public relations practice including copyright, libel, privilege, trademark, contracts, corporate governance and privacy.